pocomane/brewed-in-the-apocalypse/bita.md

 details about the current scene, just do it, unless ey is asking for something eir character is not supposed to know, see or understand.

-Note that when the scenarist ends the __Describe some details__ move, so it is triggered again the __Ask what they do__ , that actually has a special case if it is triggered by __Describe some details__ move.
+Note that when the scenarist ends the __Describe some details__ move, it is triggered again the __Ask what they do__ , that actually has a special case exactly for the __Describe some details__ move.
 This gives you a sense of the "Snowball" of moves the discussion is made of.

-As already said, these are trivial moves, more advanced one may contain fiction clues, or some mechanical things to to, how we will see.
-Another common thing is that they may be triggered on something happen in the fiction, other than in the real world.
-Here some other trivial scenarist moves:
+As already said, these are trivial moves, more advanced one may contain fiction clues, or some mechanical things to to, as we will see.
+For the moment, Here some other trivial scenarist moves:

 __Ask the player to act in turn__ - when two or more players start to speak one over another, stop them, summarize the situation and ask to a single player